 \section{Introduction}

-The goal of many empirical analyses in economics is to understand the causal effect of a treatment such as participation in a government program on economic outcomes.
-Such analyses are often complicated by the fact that few economic treatments or government policies are randomly assigned.
+The goal of many empirical analyses is to understand the causal effect of a treatment, such as participation in a training program or a government policy, on economic and other outcomes.
+Such analyses are often complicated by the fact that treatments or policies are rarely randomly assigned.
 The lack of true random assignment has led to the adoption of a variety of quasi-experimental approaches to estimating treatment effects that are based on observational data.
 Such approaches include instrumental variable (IV) methods in cases where treatment is not randomly assigned but there is some other external variable, such as eligibility for receipt of a government program or service, that is either randomly assigned or the researcher is willing to take as exogenous conditional on the right set of control variables (or simply controls).
 Another common approach is to assume that the treatment variable itself may be taken as exogenous after conditioning on the right set of controls which leads to regression or matching based methods, among others, for estimating treatment effects.\footnote{There is a large literature about estimation of treatment effects.
-See, for example, the textbook treatments in \citen{AngristBook} or \citen{wooldridge:text} and the references therein for discussion from an economic perspective.}
+See, for example, the textbook treatments in \citen{AngristBook}, \citen{wooldridge:text}, and \citen{imbens:rubin:book}.}

 A practical problem empirical researchers face when trying to estimate treatment effects is deciding what conditioning variables to include.
 When the treatment variable or instrument is not randomly assigned, a researcher must choose what needs to be conditioned on to make the argument that the instrument or treatment is exogenous plausible.
 Typically, economic intuition will suggest a set of variables that might be important to control for but will not identify exactly which variables are important or the functional form with which variables should enter the model.
 While less crucial to identifying treatment effects, the problem of selecting controls also arises in situations where the key treatment or instrumental variables are randomly assigned.
 In these cases, a researcher interested in obtaining precisely estimated policy effects will also typically consider including additional controls to help absorb residual variation.
 As in the case where including controls is motivated by a desire to make identification of the treatment effect more plausible, one rarely knows exactly which variables will be most useful for accounting for residual variation.
 In either case, the lack of clear guidance about what variables to use presents the problem of selecting controls from a potentially large set including raw variables available in the data as well as interactions and other transformations of these variables.